Mother of all BCI Benchmarks#

 Build a comprehensive benchmark of popular BCI algorithms applied on an extensive list of freely available EEG datasets.

-The code will be made available on github, serving as a reference point for the future algorithmic developments.
+The code is available on GitHub, serving as a reference point for the future algorithmic developments.

 Algorithms can be ranked and promoted on a website, providing a clear picture of the different solutions available in the field.